wootzapp/wootz-browser/src/docs/security/severity-guidelines.md

 MiraclePtr should make this crash non-exploitable in regular builds.
 ```

-MiraclePtr is now active on all Chrome platforms in non-renderer processes as of 118.
+MiraclePtr is now active on all Chrome platforms in non-renderer processes as
-Severity assessments are made with consideration of all active release channels (Dev, Beta, Stable, and Extended Stable);
+of 118 and on Fuchsia as of 128.
+Severity assessments are made with
+consideration of all active release channels (Dev, Beta, Stable, and Extended Stable);
 BRP is now enabled in all active release channels.

-If a bug is marked `MiraclePtr Status:PROTECTED`, it should be downgraded by one severity level.
+As of 128, if a bug is marked `MiraclePtr Status:PROTECTED`, it is not
-(For example, a bug that would previously be High severity would now be only Medium severity).
+considered a security issue.
+It should be converted to type:Bug and assigned to
+the appropriate engineering team as functional issue.

+## Sandboxed GPU Shader Compilers {#TOC-Sandboxed-shader-compilers}

+If a GPU shader compiler is in a separate process outside the GPU process and sandboxed, the
+overall attack surface of a vulnerability in that specific compiler may be much lower than an
+in-GPU-process shader compiler.
+Unlike the renderer process, which can make hundreds of different
+IPCs to the browser process, a well sandboxed shader compiler process can make a very limited number
+of IPCs back to the GPU process.
+Furthermore, code execution in a sandboxed GPU shader compiler
+is now limited to writing arbitrary shaders, which is a much lower threat surface than code execution
+in the GPU process as a whole.

+Currently, only the Metal shader compiler is in its own sandboxed process, so vulnerabilities that would
+otherwise be high severity should be considered medium severity if they are specific to that compiler.

+Vulnerabilities specific to the Metal shader compiler will typically call into the `MTLCompiler` in
+the stack trace, and a PoC will only be reproducible on MacOS devices.
+An example of a stack trace
+specific to the metal shader compiler can be found at ([40074630](https://crbug.com/40074630)).